 The preliminary results of resistance monitoring in the vector organism Musca domestica indicate that, compared to the 2005 study data [15], the houseflies in this study have developed resistance to permethrin.
 Therefore, to delay resistance development, continuous resistance monitoring and evaluation of resistance ratios are necessary.
 In addition to pyrethroid insecticides, monitoring resistance to insecticides with other modes of action is also crucial.
 If abnormally high resistance ratios are detected for a specific insecticide, immediate discontinuation of its use is required.
 For necessary pest control, rational rotation and mixture of insecticides with distinct modes of action—such as alternating organophosphates and insect growth regulators—should be implemented to slow resistance development.
 Using insecticide synergists (e.g., combining pyrethroids with synergists) can enhance efficacy.
 Additionally, the concept of IPM is also effective here, emphasizing environmental management (e.g., eliminating breeding sites by timely removal of garbage, feces, and decaying organic matter).
 Biological control methods can also be considered, such as natural enemy introduction or microbial agents.
 However, as the experimental animal center houses sensitive animal colonies, thorough risk assessments must precede the use of biological agents or natural enemies in adjacent areas to avoid new biosafety risks.
 Finally, optimizing chemical control methods can be considered, such as adopting targeted application technologies (e.g., electrostatic spraying for pest control to reduce chemical usage while improving efficacy), using slow-release microcapsule formulations to extend residual activity, and employing ultra-low volume (ULV) drone spraying technology for precision delivery.
 Being lightweight and flexible, the drone spraying method minimizes excessive localized dosing inherent in conventional high-volume sprays and may further delay resistance emergence.

+7. Recommendations

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)